 301 Moved Permanently response code.
 This function only works with HTTPS Load Balancers.

 On the Load Balancer Details page, you can enable the following additional functions at any time:

-- Content Caching: This features allows the Load Balancer to store frequently accessed content and store it for up to 10 minutes, serving it directly to requesters and therefore reducing the workload of the nodes.
+- Content Caching: Enables the load balancer to store frequently accessed content and store it for up to 10 minutes, serving it directly to requesters and therefore reducing the workload of the nodes.
 Files up to 2MB in size can be cached.
 Files served from your web servers with a

 no-cacheheader are excluded, allowing you to control what is stored.

-- Session persistence: This feature allows you to have all requests of the same protocol from one client be forced to the same node, which is commonly used with any applications that are not designed to share their application state among back-end servers.
-HTTP cookie is available only with HTTP Load Balancers and inserts a browser-based cookie to identify clients.
-Source IP is available with HTTPS passthrough Load Balancers and other non-HTTP protocols and uses the Load Balancer’s internal services to track the source IP in order to maintain session persistence.
+- Session persistence: Enables you to force all requests of the same protocol from one client to the same node, which is commonly used with any applications that are not designed to share their application state among back-end servers.
+HTTP cookie is available only with HTTP load balancers and inserts a browser-based cookie to identify clients.
+Source IP is available with HTTPS passthrough load balancers and other non-HTTP protocols and uses the load balancer’s internal services to track the source IP in order to maintain session persistence.